kellykohlleffel/genai-rag-bigquery/README.md

 Create a new dataset in your BigQuery project.
 We will use this dataset in future steps for storing new database objects that we will be creating.

 ```
-#@title Create BigQuery Dataset for new objects
+#@title Code Block 5: Create BigQuery Dataset for new objects

 !bq --location=US mk --dataset \
 --default_table_expiration=0 \